 Are we missing something that would make St. John’s more accessible?
 Your suggestions are welcome!
 Speak with our pastors or someone on church council.

-Security Preparedness at St. John’s
+Safety/Security Preparedness at St. John’s

 We have learned from the news that even places of worship are not exempt from the kind of tragedy set in motion by someone determined to create havoc and destruction.
 St. John’s Emergency Preparedness Task Force was formed with the reality of being prepared for situations we pray will never happen here.
 The task force is made up of 20 people who sit in different locations in our Sanctuary on a Sunday morning, who worship at different services, come from a variety of backgrounds (military, healthcare professionals, teachers, emergency responders, etc.) and who understand the importance of creating a space in which compassion for others and a careful vigilance regarding our surroundings are both important.